The Monster NTune headphones are a very good pair of headphones that offer excellent sound and true value for the money.

 Nevertheless, know that the base can get a bit overwhelming when used for other things.
 So if what you’re looking for is a more faithful sound reproduction with cleaner vocals then it’s best to steer clear of the Monster NTune.

 In addition to all the pros we’ve mentioned, what makes the NTune headphones truly one of the best budget solutions out there is their cost-efficiency.
 Believe it or not, the MSRP for these headphones is just short of $170.
 It’s debatable whether they were ever worth that much, but you can now find them for as little as $40 on certain sites like Amazon.

 One thing to note, however, is that this will vary depending on the color, with some versions like ‘dark titanium’ being much closer to the MSRP.
 Still, that one’s an exception; most versions hover around the $50-60 mark.
 So if you opt for one of these or ones that are even cheaper, you’re essentially getting decent mid-range headphones for around a third of what they’re worth.

 The Monster NTune headphones are definitely one of, if not the best budget headphones for gaming and music.
 But while they’re certainly not a niche product, they definitely have a specific target demographic.
-So if you’re not particularly big on modern, bass-heavy music genres that are light on vocals, like dance or club music, then all the great reviews in the world won’t make it a better pick for you.
+So if you’re not particularly big on modern, bass-heavy music genres that are light on vocals, like dance or club music, then all the great reviews in the world won’t make it a better choice for you.

-On the other hand, if you enjoy these genres or simply need cheap but powerful headphones for gaming you can’t go wrong with the NTune.
+On the other hand, if you enjoy these genres or simply need affordable but powerful headphones for gaming, you can’t go wrong with the NTune.